 The Alameda County Agricultural Fair Association

 The Alameda County Agricultural Fair Association, a 501(c)3 non-profit corporation, produces the annual Alameda County Fair and manages the 267-acre Fairgrounds property in Pleasanton, California.
 The Association operates as an agent of the County of Alameda.

-As a year-round event center, Alameda County Fairgrounds also hosts more than 300 commercial & private events each year and operates the Fairpark RV Campground, Pleasanton Off-Track Betting and other on-site services.
+As a year-round event center, Alameda County Fairgrounds also hosts more than 300 commercial & private events each year and operates the Fairpark RV Campground, Pleasanton Off-Track Betting.
 The Association is completely self-supporting and receives no funding from tax revenue.

 The Alameda County Fair made its debut in Pleasanton in 1912 and has continued as a celebration of the heritage and diversity of the community for more than 100 years.
 It is ranked among the top 50 Fairs in the U.S. and has won numerous national and international industry awards.

 The Fairgrounds is also home to the historic Pleasanton Race Track, the oldest, one-mile dirt track in America.
 Built in 1858 by the Bernal family, the track originally served as a winter horse training facility.
 Over the years, some of California’s greatest racehorses including the legendary Seabiscuit were known to have trained at the property.
 Live horseracing at the meticulously maintained track remains one of the Fair’s flagship events.

 The Board is comprised of 21 business & community leaders representing different areas of the county.

 Tim Weaver, Vice President

 Allen Aldrich, Pleasanton

 Jack Balch, Fremont